Upcoming fights in Congress will look a lot like old ones

 Then there is the fact that CRs, such as the one running until Jan.
 15, do not allow for changes to programs or for new ones to begin.
 For most Pentagon accounts, like Air Force aircraft procurement, annual budgeting works broadly with one large lump sum provided, which allows planners some flexibility in how individual programs are funded—even under a CR.
 Navy shipbuilding is more restrictive.
 Each ship program is allotted a proscribed amount of money for a year.

 A Pentagon press officer says one Major Defense Acquisition Program that will be delayed is the Navy's Afloat Forward Staging Base, a planned waypoint for patrol and auxiliary boats, helicopters and Special Operations Forces at sea.
-Smaller programs, such as R&D projects, equipment modifications and minor equipment purchases all over the Defense Department, will also be delayed under the CR, he notes.
+Smaller programs, such as R&D projects, equipment modifications and minor equipment purchases all over the, will also be delayed under the CR, he notes.

 Callan says the SSBN(X) nuclear-armed replacement submarine for the current Ohio-class also could be near the top of the list of plagued programs.